Maqshir/civ13-wiki/wiki/Guide_to_Crafting.md

 <td><img src="assets/images/anvil.png">
 <b>Anvil</b></td>
 <td><b>Skill required: 1.7</b><br />
 Made with 25 iron ingots.
 Used to forge weapons and armour across the centuries, from ancient swords and chainmails to muskets, makeshift AK-47s and kevlar vests.
 Take some iron ingots or steel sheets and click the anvil with them.
 Now click the anvil to see the available recipes along with the material cost.
 Right-click the anvil and choose 'Empty' command to retrieve the iron or steel you have put on it.
-See the <a href="Guide_to_Weapons">Guide to Weapons</a> for more information on specific weapons and their availability in different ages.</td>
+See the <b><a href="Guide_to_Weapons">Guide to Weapons</a></b> for more information on specific weapons and their availability in different ages.</td>
 </tr>
 </tbody>
 </table>